By Mike Loughrin, CEO for Transformance Advisors

-A posting on LinkedIn contained a plea from professor Tony Bendell seeking the definition of lean six sigma.
+A posting on LinkedIn, contained a plea from professor Tony Bendell, seeking the definition of lean six sigma.
 At last count, he had received over 70 responses.
-Many respondents claimed to have the answer, but the sheer number of different definitions from so-called experts supports my assessment that:
+Many respondents claimed to have the answer, but the sheer number of different definitions from so-called experts supports my assessment:

 There is no common understanding or definition of lean six sigma.

 Professor Bendell’s take on the responses is: “My reason for asking the question was a debate we were having at the British Standards Institute.
 After receiving all that feedback on LinkedIn, it is very apparent that whilst, in general terms, the broad meaning of Lean Six Sigma is reasonably clear, there is, at present, an absence of a clear agreed definition.
 That is a shame, and adds to the problems caused by lack of adequate international standardization in this field.
 Not only is what people teach under this heading somewhat variable, but even what Lean Six Sigma is, is in doubt!